-Electromagnetic Field Syndrome is not a new disability.
+Electromagnetic Field Syndrome, also known as Electro-Hyper Sensitivity (EHS) is not a new disability.
 It’s just become more common because of the ubiquity of our addiction to wireless technology.
-It’s also known as EHS which stands for Electro-Hyper Sensitivity.

 The term “radio wave sickness” was first used by Russian doctors to describe an occupational illness developed by large numbers of workers who were exposed to microwave or radiofrequency radiation.

 The symptoms were called “neurasthenic.”
-“Neurasthenia” was an older term for this group of symptoms, which was coined by an American physician, George Beard, in 1868, to describe a new type of illness that followed the building of the railroads and the telegraph system in this country.
-It was commonly called the “disease of civilization.”
-The illness was particularly common among telegraph line installers, and then later among telephone switchboard operators who were exposed to great amounts of electricity in their occupation.
+“Neurasthenia” was an older term for this group of symptoms, coined by an American physician George Beard in 1868.
+It described a new type of illness that followed the building of the railroads and the telegraph systems, and was more commonly called the “disease of civilization.”
+The illness was particularly prevalent among telegraph line installers, and then later among telephone switchboard operators who were exposed to great amounts of electricity in their occupation.

-In 1906, the Toronto telephone switchboard operators went on strike because of the mysterious neurasthenic symptoms that they were suffering from.
-A commission was set up to study the illness and the findings falsely reported that the operators were effected by the flashing lights and over work.
+In 1906, the Toronto telephone switchboard operators went on strike due to the neurasthenic symptoms they suffered.
+A commission was set up to study the illness and the findings reported that the operators were affected by the flashing lights and over work.
 It’s a fascinating look into the beginnings of this “disease of civilization” that involved the use of electricity.

 The most serious cases of neurasthenia were sent to mental sanatoriums in the countryside to rehabilitate.
 Here the sunshine, fresh air and the absence of electromagnetic fields allowed the operators to recover.
 The term “neurasthenia” is listed in the WHO as a medical condition but fell out of fashion in the twentieth century in North America, when this cluster of symptoms, or a large number of them, began to be referred to as “anxiety” symptoms, presumably of purely psychological origin.